Roger Casement: America and Germany

 Casement spent most of his time in Germany seeking to recruit an Irish Brigade from among more than 2,000 Irish prisoners-of-war taken in the early months of the war and held in the prison camp of Limburg an der Lahn.
 His plan was that they would be trained to fight against Britain in the cause of Irish independence.
 Fifty-two of the 2,000 prisoners volunteered for the Brigade.
 Contrary to German promises, they received no training in the use of machine guns, which at the time were relatively new and unfamiliar weapons.
 An anonymous but detailed account of Casement's unwelcoming reception at the camp appears in The Literary Digest.
-American Ambassador to Germany James W. Gerard mentioned the effort in his memoir "Four Years in Germany": The Germans collected all the soldier prisoners of Irish nationality in one camp at Limburg not far from Frankfurt a[m].
+American Ambassador to Germany James W. Gerard mentioned the effort in his memoir "My Four Years in Germany": The Germans collected all the soldier prisoners of Irish nationality in one camp at Limburg not far from Frankfurt a[m].
 M[ain].
 There efforts were made to induce them to join the German army.
 The men were well treated and were often visited by Sir Roger Casement who, working with the German authorities, tried to get these Irishmen to desert their flag and join the Germans.
 A few weaklings were persuaded by Sir Roger who finally discontinued his visits, after obtaining about thirty recruits, because the remaining Irishmen chased him out of the camp.

 On 27 December 1914, Casement signed an agreement in Berlin with Arthur Zimmermann in the German Foreign Office, renouncing all his titles in a letter to the British Foreign Secretary dated 1 February 1915.